chrissimpkins/Crunch/README.md

 ## Issues

-Please [create a new issue report](https://github.com/chrissimpkins/Crunch/issues/new) on the issue tracker if you come across any problems or have constructive criticism about the software.
+Please [create a new issue report](https://github.com/chrissimpkins/Crunch/issues/new) on the Github issue tracker.

 ## Licenses